Mohamed-Aziz-Aguir/CapGemini-CTI/README.md

 ---

 ## License & next steps

+Copyright (c) 2025 Capgemini.
+All rights reserved.

+This software is the property of Capgemini.
+Unauthorized use, reproduction, modification, or distribution of this software, or any portion of it, without the express written permission of Capgemini is strictly prohibited.

+For inquiries regarding usage or licensing, please contact capgemini.com.

 Add a `LICENSE` file (MIT recommended).
 Suggested next steps: add CI, export ES mappings, create seed/index scripts, produce the LaTeX report (20+ pages).